ibm-wsc/aiops-z/docs/labs/cp4aiops-lab.md

 #### AIOps Insights

-6. **Choose the _AIOps Insights_ option from the left-side menu.
+6. **Navigate to _Operate->AIOps Insights_ from the left-side menu.
 It may be necessary to click the "hamburger-menu" button in the top-left corner of the page to bring the left-side menu into view.**

     You should reach a page similar to this: